timescale/pgai/docs/vectorizer-add-a-embedding-integration.md

-# Adding a Vectorizer embedding integration
+# Add a Vectorizer embedding integration

 We welcome contributions to add new vectorizer embedding integrations.